Bayonne: Middle Ages

 The construction was under the authority of Raymond III of Martres, Bishop of Bayonne from 1122 to 1125, combined with Viscount Bertrand for the Romanesque cathedral, the rear of which can still be seen today, and the first wooden bridge across the Adour extending the Mayou bridge over the Nive, which inaugurated the heyday of Bayonne.
-From 1120 new districts were created under population pressure.
+From 1120, new districts were created under population pressure.
 The development of areas between the old Roman city of Grand Bayonne and the Nive also developed during this period, then between the Nive and the Adour at the place that became Petit Bayonne.
-A Jacobin Convent was located there in 1225 then that of the Cordeliers in 1247.
+A Dominican Order Convent was located there in 1225 then that of the Cordeliers in 1247.
 Construction of and modifications to the defences of the city also developed to protect the new districts.

 In 1130, the King of Aragon Alfonso the Battler besieged the city without success.
-Bayonne came under English rule when Eleanor of Aquitaine married Henry II of England in 1152.
+Bayonne became an Angevin possession when Eleanor of Aquitaine married Henry Plantagenet, the future king of England, in 1152.
 This alliance gave Bayonne many commercial privileges.
 The Bayonnaises became carriers of Bordeaux wines and other south-western products like resin, ham, and woad to England.
 Bayonne was then an important military base.
 In 1177, King Richard separated the Viscounty of Labourd whose capital then became Ustaritz.
 Like many cities at the time, in 1215 Bayonne obtained the award of a municipal charter and was emancipated from feudal powers.

-The official publication in 1273 of a Coutume unique to the city, remained in force for five centuries until the separation of Bayonne from Labourd.
+The official publication, in 1273, of a Coutume unique to the city, remained in force for five centuries until the separation of Bayonne from Labourd.

+In 1371 Constance of Castile daughter of the murdered King Pedro the Cruel took refuge with the English in Bayonne, leading to her marriage to John of Gaunt and his claim to the Castilian throne.

 Bayonnaise industry at that time was dominated by shipbuilding: wood (oak, beech, chestnut from the Pyrenees, and pine from Landes) being overabundant.
 There was also maritime activity in providing crews for whaling, commercial marine or, and it was often so at a time when it was easy to turn any merchant ship into a warship, the English Royal Navy.